2 demo's and 1 gig.

 Back to index

 In late 2012 trying to promote my solo double CD ‘The pennyweight Love’ I listed a copy on Ebay starting at 1p with free postage, the description I posted said something like ’20 dirges by bloody miserable songwriter’ or something along those lines.
-I also decided to put a White feather single on Ebay starting at 1p to see if I could get rid of a couple, and to try get people to look I name checked Syd Barret in the listing title on the dubious grounds that someone once likened it ‘Terrapin era Barrett.
+I also decided to put a White Feather single on Ebay starting at 1p to see if I could get rid of a couple, and to try get people to look I name checked Syd Barret in the listing title on the dubious grounds that someone once likened it ‘Terrapin era Barrett'.
 I was somewhat surprised and amused when someone took the bait and bid £2.61.
 So I listed more.
 The next went for 49p which meant I lost out on postage but I was still amused.
-The next for 62p to be sent to Australia the same guy also buying my CD £1.21 at the same time.
+The next for 62p to be sent to Australia the same guy also buying my CD for £1.21 at the same time.
 Another loss on postage but I was even more amused to think that our single was travelling half way round the world.
 Then a string of seven singles sold at over £3 each.
 By this point I was in positive hysterics.
 The highest price paid was £4.09.
 Then having flooded the market with ten singles the prices began to drop.
 By September 2013 they were fetching 6p and I had to post that one to Cyprus.
 I still found this amusing but not being a rich man I could not sustain these loses long.
 On December the 31st 2013 one sold for a solitary penny.
-I sold two more and knocked it on the head shutting the remaining singles by in their dark dreary dungeon.
+I sold two more and knocked it on the head shutting the remaining singles back in their dark dreary dungeon.
 I’d had my bit of fun and it was time to move on.
 Sales of ‘The Pennyweight Love’ had been less successful.
-A couple of years a couple of people contacted me out of the blue to ask for copies of the single.
+A couple of years later a couple of people contacted me out of the blue to ask for copies of the single.